-Download the Editor Toolkit and use Import Package to install into current project.
-Alternatively, you can download the Source Version.
-You just need to copy/paste the Babylon folder inside the Assets folder of your unity game project folder.
-Once installed, unity will detect the plugin, compile it and add the toolkit Export Panels to your project.
+Download the Babylon Editor Toolkit and use Import Package to install into current project.
+Once installed, unity will detect the plugin, compile it and add the toolkit Export Inspector window to your project.

 Configure optional Runtime Script Compiler locations.
 You can download and install or update the current Node Runtime to the default location.
 Then use node package manager to install or update the latest TypeScript Compiler to the default location.